 We shrank as wolf fangs and serpent tongues flashed out under lantern glow.
 Switches made of sticks lashed against our legs as they rushed by.

 The parade of Krampus poured into the night until no child was left unscared.
 We were blown away.
 Our first Krampus experience at the Christmas Market of Lake Carezza was everything we hoped it would be.
 At once a terrifying and oddly thrilling spectacle.
-Afterwards, we calmed our pounding hearts with ample cups of Glühwein.
+Afterward, we calmed our pounding hearts with ample cups of Glühwein.

 But our time with the beasts of ancient lore was not over.
 You see, once you’ve survived the Krampus, the thrill of meeting more only grows.
 So a few nights later we went to Margreid, an ancient wine village in South Tyrol’s Unterland, for the second oldest Krampus celebration in South Tyrol.

 Wherever the Krampus May Roam

 We snaked our way into a group of revelers gathering in the village square.
 The medieval facades surrounding us seemed to close in as we studied the darkness yawning from a damp cobblestone street.
 There was to be no escape.
 Like before, the children stared wide-eyed ahead.
 But the black of night only stared back.
 Then it began.

 Materializing before us in the gloom was a Krampus the Devil surely spawned himself.
 Four immense horns rose like a crown from a hulking figure covered in gnarls of fur not even a grizzly bear would dare groom.